-The program will cover automated library circulation, acquisitions, serials and cataloging systems, and computer applications unique to the industry.
-You will be trained to effectively search online databases and the Internet and provide effective user services.
+The program will introduce you to integrated library systems including library circulation, acquisitions, serials and information management systems, and other computer applications unique to the industry.
+You will learn to efficiently search online databases and the Internet and provide effective user services, as well as build exposure to the various services and outreach that libraries of all types provide to their communities.
 You will also learn about ethical and legal issues related to information use and production, and develop skills for critical thinking and moral reasoning.

-As part of the degree program, you will have the opportunity to take special courses dealing with alternative media and participate in a semester-long internship.
+As part of the A.A.S. degree, you will have the opportunity to take special courses dealing with alternative media and other coursework allowing you the flexibility to customize your degree to build expertise.
+As a capstone, you will participate in a semester-long internship.

-The A.S. degree is designed for persons seeking careers as paraprofessionals and for anyone wishing to transfer elsewhere for a bachelor's degree.
-The certification programs are designed for those already working in libraries and information agencies who seek additional education and training.
+The A.A.S. degree is designed for those seeking a new career as a paraprofessional, and for anyone wishing to transfer elsewhere for a bachelor's degree.
+The certificate awards are designed for individuals already working in libraries and information agencies who seek additional education and training.